ebolat/emre.me/_posts/2019-10-21-two-pointers.md

 </div>

 ### Two Pointers Solution ###
-With using the [Two Pointers](https://emre.me/coding-patterns/two-pointers/) pattern, and *Pointer 1* pointing to the beginning of the array and *pointer 2* pointing to the end of the array, we will check if the numbers pointed by the pointers add up to the target sum.
+With using the [Two Pointers](https://emre.me/coding-patterns/two-pointers/) pattern, and *Pointer 1* pointing to the beginning of the array and *Pointer 2* pointing to the end of the array, we will check if the numbers pointed by the pointers add up to the target sum.
 If they do, we have found our pair.
 If not, we should do one of these things:

-* If the sum is bigger than the target sum, this means that we need a smaller sum so, we are going to decrement the Pointer 2 (end-pointer).
+* If the sum is *bigger* than the target sum, this means that we need a *smaller* sum so, we are going to *decrement* the *Pointer 2* (end-pointer).
-* If the sum is smaller than the target sum, this means that we need a bigger sum so, we are going to increment the Pointer 1 (start-pointer).
+* If the sum is *smaller* than the target sum, this means that we need a *bigger* sum so, we are going to *increment* the *Pointer 1* (start-pointer).

 ![Two Pointers](https://cdn.emre.me/2019-10-21-two-pointers.png){: .align-center}